 Grant’s spring offensive, the Appomattox Campaign, began in late March 1865 when Sherman’s troops south of Petersburg moved west with orders to threaten or capture Boydton Plank Road and the South Side Railroad, which connected to Petersburg from the southwest.
-Grant intended cut off supplies coming into Petersburg and to prevent Lee from using the two arteries as avenues of escape from the city.
+Grant intended to cut off supplies coming into Petersburg and to prevent Lee from using the two arteries as avenues of escape from the city.
 On March 29, Major General G.K.
 Warren’s 5th Corps defeated several Confederate brigades commanded by Major General Bushrod Johnson at the Battle of Lewis’s Farm.
-Two days later, the action resumed at the Battles of White Oak Road and Dinwiddie Court House as Lee shored up his right wing to halt the federal flanking maneuver.
+Two days later, the action resumed at the Battle of White Oak Road and Battle of Dinwiddie Court House as Lee shored up his right wing to halt the federal flanking maneuver.
 On April 1 Sheridan and Warren continued their offensive, with a major victory over Major General George Pickett’s forces at the Battle of Five Forks.
-The loss of that strategic crossroad further threatened Lee’s already limited supply lines.
+Losing that strategic crossroad further threatened Lee’s already limited supply lines.

 Encouraged by the Federal victory at Five Forks, Grant ordered a general assault on the Confederate entrenchments around Petersburg on April 2.
-Federal troops breached the Confederate defenses during the Battle of Petersburg III and forced the Rebels to withdraw to the city’s inner defenses.
+Federal troops breached the Confederate defenses during the Third Battle of Petersburg and forced the Confederates to withdraw to the city’s inner defenses.
 By 10 a.m.
 Lee realized that the day was lost and he advised President Jefferson Davis to prepare to leave the Confederate capital at Richmond.
 Lee spent the afternoon preparing his withdrawal from Petersburg.

 Lee’s plan was to march his beleaguered army west to Amelia Court House where he expected to find much-needed provisions.
 From there he intended to move south and join forces with Major General Joseph E. Johnston’s Army of North Carolina.
 As the Confederates moved west Sheridan’s cavalry began hounding them almost immediately.
 Three minor engagements took place during the next three days at Sutherland’s Station, Namozine Church, and Amelia Springs.